Merit Financial Group LLC Buys New Position in MAG Silver Corp. (NYSEAMERICAN:MAG)

 Analyst Upgrades and Downgrades

 Several equities analysts have recently weighed in on MAG shares.
-Stifel Nicolaus reduced their price objective on shares of MAG Silver from C$29.75 to C$28.75 in a research report on Friday, August 19th.
-National Bank Financial upped their price objective on shares of MAG Silver from C$23.50 to C$24.50 in a research note on Thursday, October 13th.
+National Bank Financial raised their price objective on shares of MAG Silver from C$23.50 to C$24.50 in a research report on Thursday, October 13th.
+Stifel Nicolaus reduced their price objective on shares of MAG Silver from C$29.75 to C$28.75 in a research note on Friday, August 19th.
 Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $25.38.

 MAG Silver Company Profile